apache/openwhisk-package-cloudant/README.md

 ### Filter database change events

-You can defined a filter function, to avoid having unnecessary change events firing your trigger.
+You can define a filter function, to avoid having unnecessary change events firing your trigger.

 To create a new filter function you can use an action.